alban-read/Scheme-Direct-Workspace/App/docs/gui.md

 ## <a name="the-escape-key">Escape key handler </a>

 *Be mindful; that some code can run away; and never stop; which may require you to kill the app.*

+*Animations running in the timer loop do not tolerate interruption; stop them with (stop-every).*

 The app now simulates a user typing control-c into a terminal when the escape key is pressed.